RikudouSage/PwaToTwa/README.md

 2. The PWA url (e.g. `https://my_pwa.example.com`)
 3. The output directory (e.g. `./my-cool-pwa`)

+> Note: Currently the splash image is not replaced from the default value, it will be in a future version

 ## Dependencies

 This tool needs these cli tools to be able to work: